-ID# Commenter Comment EPA Response 55 The EPA revised the guidance in response to this comment to include additional examples of drilling fluids.
+ID # Commenter Comment EPA Response 55 Battelle Page 11 - We recommend adding some other common drilling fluids (KCl, The EPA revised the guidance in response to this comment to CaCl) to the list, since these are commonly used in our region. include additional examples of drilling fluids.